USDA FoodKeeper – Cold Storage Guidelines

-"According to CDC guidelines, freshly baked muffins, including those with bran, blueberry, banana, corn, or chocolate chip, should be stored in airtight containers at room temperature for up to 2 days or in the refrigerator for up to 1 week to maintain freshness and prevent bacterial growth."
+"According to FDA guidelines, freshly baked muffins, including bran, blueberry, banana, corn, and chocolate chip varieties, should be stored in an airtight container at room temperature for up to 2 days.
+After this time, they should be refrigerated at 40°F or below and consumed within 5 days to maintain food safety."

 Pantry